falent/jet-tutorial/ReadMe.md

-The MVVM design pattern used by Knockout.JSmakes it possible to separate HTML and JS for a better development and mainstance experience
+The MVVM design pattern used by Knockout.JS makes it possible to separate HTML and JS for a better development and mainstance experience

 The observer design pattern enables us to easily pass data to and from HTML and JS data objects